-- 41 Climate change and human activities have altered river regimes globally, posing significant challenges for water - resources managers (Mahé et al., 2013).
-Flood and drought patterns are changing calling for robust flood hazard and 42 - 43 risk assessment.
-Many river basins are currently ungauged or sparsely gauged (Hannah et al., 2011), as monitoring - efforts and data accessibility have severely declined in recent decades (Vörösmarty et al., 2001).
-However, a 44 - reasonable hydraulic representation of river channels is key to producing meaningful large-scale flood models and 45 - typically relies on ground monitoring.
-Simulating river hydraulics at large scale in poorly instrumented regions 46 - 47 requires adapted model structures and simplifications to compensate for constraints on computational resources and - 48 insufficient ground observations. - 49 Remote sensing observations can be used to retrieve hydraulic parameters and have become a key supplement to in- - 50 situ observations in hydrological studies.
+41 Climate change and human activities have altered river regimes globally, posing significant challenges for water

+- 42 resources managers (Mahé et al., 2013).
+Flood and drought patterns are changing calling for robust flood hazard and - 43 risk assessment.
+Many river basins are currently ungauged or sparsely gauged (Hannah et al., 2011), as monitoring - 44 efforts and data accessibility have severely declined in recent decades (Vörösmarty et al., 2001).
+However, a - reasonable hydraulic representation of river channels is key to producing meaningful large-scale flood models and typically relies on ground monitoring.
+Simulating river hydraulics at large scale in poorly instrumented regions - 46 typically relies on ground monitoring.
+Simulating river hydraulics at large scale in poorly instrumented regions 47 requires adapted model structures and simplifications to compensate for constraints on computational resources and - 48 insufficient ground observations. - 49 Remote sensing observations can be used to retrieve hydraulic parameters and have become a key supplement to in- - 50 situ observations in hydrological studies.
 When parameters cannot be sensed even remotely, calibration is an - 51 important step to ensure that the simulated quantities agree with observations of the system (Michailovsky et al., - 52 2012).
 Very often, bathymetry and channel roughness need to be estimated through calibration or assumptions made - 53 by the modeler, e.g. regarding channel geometry (Alsdorf et al., 2007).
-Effective estimation methods in data-poor - 54 regions are needed. - 55 Satellite radar altimeters can measure the water surface elevation (WSE) of inland water bodies, which can be used - 56 as an alternative to in-situ level observations.
-WSE from satellite radar altimetry has been used increasingly in - 57 hydrodynamic model calibration studies as a supplement to in-situ gauge data (Paiva et al., 2013; Schneider, - Tarpanelli, et al., 2018) or even as a possible surrogate in ungauged basins (Getirana et al., 2013; Jiang et al., 2019; 58 - 59 Liu et al., 2015).
+Effective estimation methods in data-poor 54 regions are needed. - 55 Satellite radar altimeters can measure the water surface elevation (WSE) of inland water bodies, which can be used - as an alternative to in-situ level observations.
+WSE from satellite radar altimetry has been used increasingly in - 57 hydrodynamic model calibration studies as a supplement to in-situ gauge data (Paiva et al., 2013; Schneider, - Tarpanelli, et al., 2018) or even as a possible surrogate in ungauged basins (Getirana et al., 2013; Jiang et al., 2019; - 59 Liu et al., 2015).
 Dense water level profiles have been proven useful in the estimation of distributed hydraulic - 60 parameters (F. O'Loughlin et al., 2013; Paris et al., 2016; Schumann et al., 2010).
-To capture the small-scale - 61 variability of river morphology, the spatial sampling must be denser than what can be achieved with short-repeat - 62 missions (down to 52 km at the Equator for the two Sentinel-3 satellites).
-In that respect, geodetic altimeters such as - 63 CryoSat-2 provide the opportunity to extract longitudinal profiles of rivers. - Although not designed for hydrological applications, the benefit of high spatial sampling density of geodetic 64 - 65 missions for hydraulic studies has been proven in recent years (Jiang et al., 2019; Schneider, Ridler, et al., 2018; - 66 Schneider, Tarpanelli, et al., 2018; Tourian et al., 2016).
-Schneider et al. (2018) exploited the dense spatial sampling - 67 of CryoSat-2 to calibrate channel roughness in the well-gauged Po River at a finer spatial resolution.
-They compared homogenous roughness parameters to spatially distributed parameters with increasing the spatial resolution from subreach level to 10 km-long sections.
-The RMSE (Root Mean Square Error) against in-situ observations improved by up to 29 cm.
-They showed a strong correlation between the channel sinuosity and the spatially variable calibrated channel roughness.
-Jiang et al. (2019) showed that missions with high spatial coverage, such as CryoSat-2, improved the RMSE against ground observations by up to 4 cm compared to missions with wider ground track spacing (i.e. the spacing between satellite tracks) such as Envisat or Jason-2 and 3.
-Furthermore, the sharpness of the parameter estimates increased with decreasing ground-track spacing and increasing spatial detail.
-Tourian et al. (2016) reached a similar conclusion in a study on spatiotemporal densification of altimetry over rivers.
-The quality of time series at virtual stations deteriorated slightly when including CryoSat-2 data due to assumptions pertaining to the spatial interpolation.
-However, CryoSat-2 decreased the bias by increasing the spatial representation of the river profile.
+To capture the small-scale 61 variability of river morphology, the spatial sampling must be denser than what can be achieved with short-rep - variability of river morphology, the spatial sampling must be denser than what can be achieved with short-repeat missions (down to 52 km at the Equator for the two Sentinel-3 satellites).
+In that respect, geodetic altimeters such as - 63 CryoSat-2 provide the opportunity to extract longitudinal profiles of rivers. - 64 Although not designed for hydrological applications, the benefit of high spatial sampling density of geodetic - missions for hydraulic studies has been proven in recent years (Jiang et al., 2019; Schneider, Ridler, et al., 2018; - 66 Schneider, Tarpanelli, et al., 2018; Tourian et al., 2016).
+Schneider et al. (2018) exploited the dense spatial sampling - of CryoSat-2 to calibrate channel roughness in the well-gauged Po River at a finer spatial resolution.
+They compared